wmde/wikibase-release-pipeline/docs/operating/advanced-configuration.md

 ## `config/wdqs-frontend-config.json`

-This configuration file allows you to control `wdqs-frontend`, the GUI for the query service.
+This configuration file allows you to control `wdqs-frontend`, the GUI for the Query Service.

 By default, query examples are loaded from the local Wikibase page `Project:SPARQL/examples`.
 Administrators can create that page and add local examples with `<sparql>` blocks.
 On startup, an existing configuration that still points at Wikidata is migrated by removing that legacy setting; a deliberately configured non-Wikidata examples source is preserved.